One third of all cases of dementia is preventable

 „We recommend active treatment of hypertension in middle aged (45–65 years) and older people (aged older than 65 years) without dementia to reduce dementia incidence.
 Interventions for other risk factors including more childhood education, exercise, maintaining social engagement, reducing smoking, and management of hearing loss, depression, diabetes, and obesity might have the potential to delay or prevent a third of dementia cases.“

-At various points in the past, I had pointed out in this blog that the change of lifestyle factors can also lead to a better world, for example in my essay “Psychiatrists for a better world” (available only in German).
+At various points in the past, I had pointed out in this blog that the change of lifestyle factors can also lead to a better world, for example in my essay “Psychiatrists for a better world” (currently not available).
 This has been criticized again and again with the argument that here a nonsensical “self-optimization” is promoted.
 However, this is not about self-optimization, but about the creation of a world in which as many people as possible can live happily within the circle of their loved ones and develop their full potential.
 The American author and entrepreneur James Altucher writes very aptly in his book “Reinvent Yourself” (p.
 226): “Society is made up of individuals.
 The only way to improve society is to come at it from a place of deep, individual satisfaction.”.